winesapOS/winesapOS/README.md

 Why use winesapOS?

 - Portable.
 Useful for gaming or recovery purposes while traveling.
-- Enhanced hardware support for Apple Macs with Intel processors, ASUS laptops, AYANEO handhelds, Framework computers, Microsoft Surface laptops, OneXPlayer handhelds, and Valve Steam Deck handhelds.
+- Enhanced hardware support for Apple Macs with Intel processors, ASUS laptops, AYANEO handhelds, Framework computers, Lenovo Legion Go, Microsoft Surface laptops, OneXPlayer handhelds, and Valve Steam Deck handhelds.
 - Upgrades are fully automated and supported for minor and major versions.
 - All of the features of winesapOS are listed [here](#features).